fossunited/the-joy-of-programming/the-joy-of-programming/transforming-jp/repeat-jp.md

 # Repeat

-Repeat is a higer order transformation that takes a transformation and applies it repeatedly to a shape and comnbines all the resulting shapes.
+Repeat is a higher order transformation that takes a transformation and applies it repeatedly to a shape and combines all the resulting shapes.

 The following example repeatedly translates a circle 5 times.